akos29/movieHub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the UI designer of web application and anyone who contribute.
+I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the original UI design idea and [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)  and anyone who contribute.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>